 1.15.2 The maintenance of such liaison is the responsibility of the respective technical committee secretariats, which may delegate the task to the secretariats of the subcommittees.

-1.15.3 A technical committee or subcommittee may designate a Liaison Representative or Liaison Representatives, to follow the work of another technical committee with which a liaison has been established, or one or several of its subcommittees.
-The designation of such Liaison Representatives shall be notified to the secretariat of the committee concerned, which shall communicate all relevant documents to the Liaison Representative(s) and to the secretariat of that technical committee or subcommittee.
-The appointed Liaison Representative shall make progress reports to the secretariat by which s/he has been appointed.
+1.15.3 A committee may designate a Liaison Representative or Liaison Representatives, to follow the work of another technical committee with which a liaison has been established, or one or several of its subcommittees.
+The designation of such Liaison Representatives shall be notified to the secretariat of the committee concerned, which shall communicate all relevant documents to the Liaison Representative(s) and to the secretariat of that committee.
+The appointed Liaison Representative shall make progress reports to the secretariat by which she/he has been appointed.

-1.15.4 Such Liaison Representatives shall have the right to participate in the meetings of the technical committee or subcommittee whose work they have been appointed to follow but shall not have the right to vote.
+1.15.4 Such Liaison Representatives shall have the right to participate in the meetings of the committee whose work they have been appointed to follow but shall not have the right to vote.
 They may contribute to the discussion in meetings, including the submission of written comments, on matters within the competence of their own technical committee and based on feedback that they have collected from their own committee.
-They may also attend meetings of working groups of the technical committee or subcommittee, but their involvement is limited to contributing the viewpoint of their own technical committee on matters within its competence.
+They may also attend meetings of working groups of the committee, but their involvement is limited to contributing the viewpoint of their own technical committee on matters within its competence.

 Liaison between ISO and IEC

 1.16.1 Arrangements for adequate liaison between ISO and IEC technical committees and subcommittees are essential.
-The channel of correspondence for the establishment of liaison between ISO and IEC technical committees and subcommittees is through the offices of the CEOs.
-As far as the study of new subjects by either organization is concerned, the offices of CEOs seek agreement between the two organizations whenever a new or revised programme of work is contemplated in the one organization which may be of interest to the other, so that the work will go forward without overlap or duplication of effort.
+The channel of correspondence for the establishment of liaison between ISO and IEC technical committees and subcommittees is through the office of the CEO.
+As far as the study of new subjects by either organization is concerned, the office of CEO seek agreement between the two organizations whenever a new or revised programme of work is contemplated in the one organization which may be of interest to the other, so that the work will go forward without overlap or duplication of effort.
 (See also Annex B.)

-1.16.2 Liaison Representatives designated by ISO or IEC shall have the right to participate in the discussions of the other organization's technical committee or subcommittee whose work they have been designated to follow, and may submit written comments; they shall not have the right to vote.
+1.16.2 Liaison Representatives designated by ISO or IEC shall have the right to participate in the discussions of the other organization's committee whose work they have been designated to follow, and may submit written comments; they shall not have the right to vote.

+They may also attend meetings of working groups of the technical committee or subcommittee, but only to contribute the viewpoint of their own technical committee on matters within its competence.

 Liaison with other organizations